eichblatt/litestream/docs/interface_classical.md

 ## The Knobs

-This section describes the detailed response of *turning* the knobs, depending on the context.
+This section describes the detailed response of *rotating* the knobs, depending on the context.
 See the [Buttons section](#the-buttons) above for details about *pressing* the knobs.

 ### Left Knob